stackabletech/druid-opa-authorizer/README.md

 An Apache Druid extension to request policy decisions from [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).

+## Supported Druid versions

+This project was tested against these Druid versions:

+- 0.23.0
+- 24.0.0
+- 26.0.0
+- 27.0.0

 ## Building

 This repository uses Maven and requires at least Java 11 to build:

         mvn clean package

-The packaged zip plugin is located at `target/druid-opa-authorizer-*.zip`.
+The result of this is a JAR file in the `target` directory.

 ## Installing

-Extract the distribution into the `extensions` directory of your Druid installation.
+Copy the JAR file into the `extensions` directory of your Druid installation.

 ## Configuration Settings